isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 budget-friendly, effective, all-natural treatment, and safe around kids, cats, and dogs.
 - The Borax in your laundry room provides a safer way to control fleas - without using harsh chemicals.
 - Borax can help homeowners control flea problems in and around our homes - includingflea eggs?.
 Let's find out!
 *In summary, Borax will kill both adult fleas plus other insects that feed on plant juices and animal and human blood.
 But Borax won't kill immature insects, including.
-Though, you must note that are differences between boric acid and Borax.�*
+Though, you must note that are differences between boric acid and Borax.*
 # **In a Hurry?
 View Top Borax Flea Killers**

 ## **1. Our #1 Pick: Borax 20 Mule Team Booster Fleas on Carpet**

 My vet advised using this Borax 20 Mule Team against a flea infestation in the yard, carpets, or whole house.
 I left the borax flea killer on the floors for two days - remember to apply the fine powder under the stove, refrigerator, and couch.
-- In addition tokilling fleas, Borax�will remove bad odors from your living spaces.�You can pour the Borax into areas where dogs and kittens do visit.
+- In addition tokilling fleas, Boraxwill remove bad odors from your living spaces.You can pour the Borax into areas where dogs and kittens do visit.
 - Further, avoid watering the yard (and use it when there's no rain) after applying Borax as this can reduce its effectiveness.
-Generally, Borax is used as a�natural herbicide,�cleaner,� floor cleaner, and rust remover.
-This�20 Mule Team Borax will kill fleas and kill insects such as roaches but won't kill them in their�immature growth stages.
+Generally, Borax is used as anatural herbicide,cleaner, floor cleaner, and rust remover.
+This20 Mule Team Borax will kill fleas and kill insects such as roaches but won't kill them in theirimmature growth stages.
 First, I vacuumed the whole house and then the areas where I had poured the Borax.
 Luckily, this product can be used as a color-safe bleach, laundry booster, and garbage disposal cleaner.
 My vet advised using this Borax 20 Mule Team (definitely the best borax acid) against a flea infestation in the yard, carpets, or whole house.
 I left the borax flea killer on the floors for two days - remember to apply the fine powder under the stove, refrigerator, and couch, which exterminated